Share this story

 In early 2017, Jon completed an intensive 6-week construction training program at North Island College to prepare for the build.
 The unique program is supported by Indigenous and Northern Affairs Canada and Canada Mortgage and Housing Corporation.
 Students of all experience levels emerge from the program with a host of technical skills and safety certifications.
 They also develop a clearer understanding of housing management, administration and maintenance practices.

 “The program really opens their eyes,” says project construction manager Matt Seitcher.
-“Guys start to understand the structure and processes involved in getting the tickets, licences and seals necessary to get ahead in the workplace.”
+“People start to understand the structure and procceses involved in getting the tickets, licences and seals necessary to get ahead in the workplace.”

 This #firstnation community is converting used shipping containers into housing!